 Of course, not every parking job is easy, and technology integrated in vehicles nowadays have made parking from easier to almost completely error free and automated.
 Called park assistance systems, this is a general term used by car manufacturers and marketing teams for a wide variety of useful features that a vehicle possesses that make parking easier for the driver.
 Let’s talk about how park assist work and highlight the main advantages of each.

-This consists of a camera positioned at the rear of the vehicle that transmits the video feed to the vehicle’s infotainment screen.
-The camera is usually at a wide and low enough angle to give enough depth and visibility, with the driver able to easily judge the distance to an object or stop marker/tire stopper.
-A combination of audible and visible assistance systems like this is the most common form of parking guidance that is available on the market, and can be found in vehicles like the Mitsubishi Xpander and the Mazda 3.
+This feature, as the name suggests, consists of a rear-facing camera that transmits a video feed to the vehicle’s infotainment system.
+The camera is usually at a wide and low enough angle to give enough depth and visibility.
+This allows the driver to easily judge the distance to an object or stop at a marker/tire stopper.
+This kind of park assistance feature is often found in vehicles such as the Mitsubishi Xpander and in the Mazda3.

 The most advanced systems on the market, however, require the least amount of driver input.
-Using various sensors and transmitting the data to the electronic steering input, some vehicles have a semi-automated parking feature, requiring the driver to merely select a parking slot by indicating with a blinker, and the car will talk you through changing from drive to reverse.
-Actual steering is controlled by the vehicle as it detects the parking slot and adjacent objects or vehicles in real time.
-All you have to do is switch gears when instructed and control the reversing with your gas and brake pedals.
-Angles and guesswork is taken out of the equation, and it results in a perfect parking result almost every single time.
+Using various sensors and transmitting the data to the electronic steering input, some vehicles even have a semi-automated parking feature, requiring the driver to merely select a parking slot by indicating with a blinker, and the car will talk you through changing from drive to reverse.
+Actual steering is controlled by the vehicle as it detects the parking slot and adjacent objects or vehicles in real-time.
+All the driver has to do is switch gears when instructed and control the reversing with the gas and brake pedals.
+Angles and guesswork are taken out of the equation, and it results in a perfect parking result almost every single time.

-As with any assistance system in a vehicle, you can choose to use these features or do the parking yourself.
+As with any assistance system in a vehicle, you can choose to use these features or do the act of parking yourself.
 Always remember that when using any of these systems, you must still be aware of your surroundings, mirrors, and be prepared to take over when necessary.
-It’s cool to see that vehicle technology is taking the hassle and guesswork out of parking, but remember that parking on your own is a necessary skill, and something that must be practiced in order to get it right.
+It’s cool to see that vehicle technology is taking the hassle and guesswork out of parking, but remember that parking on your own is a necessary skill and something that must be practiced in order to get it right.
 Not every vehicle can make it easy for you, but the best way is usually to learn the hard way.